How to Spend 3 Perfect Days in Panama City & Casco Viejo

 We decided at the spur of the moment to visit Panama’s San Blas Islands.

-Hire a driver from Panama City to transport you or better yet, book a tour.
-It’s about a 2 hour drive from Casco Viejo to read the checkpoint area and you’ll need a passport.
+We hired a local driver to take us, but it’s probably better to book a tour.
+The drive took about 2 hoursfrom Casco Viejo to reach the checkpoint area and you’ll need your passport.

 The San Blas Islands are sort of a self-governed state by the indigenous Kuta Indians and we found out once we arrived that you need to hire a local Indian driver and guide or they won’t let you through.